oleksiikolomiietssnapp/oleksiikolomiietssnapp/README.md

 Here is what we have in public:
 - [SnappTheming](https://github.com/Snapp-Mobile/SnappTheming) - check it out.
-- [SnappDesignTokens](https://github.com/Snapp-Mobile/SnappDesignTokens) - tokens into swift-understand formatt.
+- [SnappDesignTokens](https://github.com/Snapp-Mobile/SnappDesignTokens) - tokens into swift-understand format.

 I'm also a runner - helps me to keep my mind clear and keeps my Strava active.
 <!--